 The length of the student attendance day designated by the Board shall provide students with no less than the minimum number of student attendance days/hours required by law.
 The Board may request approval of an alternative school calendar based on procedures set out in Kentucky Administrative Regulations.

+If the District participates in the Federal School Breakfast Program, the Superintendent may authorize up to fifteen (15) minutes of the student attendance day to provide the opportunity for children to eat breakfast during instructional time.2

 Exceptions